hermanbanken/react-native-config/README.md

 Config.TRACKING_ENABLED; // 'false'
 ```

 Any environment variables with an `RNC_` prefix will be available.
-For instance, we could add a new variable by running `RC_DEV_TOOLS=true react-native run-ios` with the same `.env` file above will result in:
+For instance, we could add a new variable by running `RNC_DEV_TOOLS=true react-native run-ios` with the same `.env` file above will result in:

 ```
 import Config from "react-native-config";